Bella Thorne was accused of 'flirting' by casting director when she was 10

 She went on to say that she still thinks about the moment and tries to "find almost fault in myself.
 Like: ‘What did you do, Bella?
 What did you do that made him feel like this?
 And every time, I’m like, ‘Bella, stop it.’
 Even that thought right there is becoming part of the problem…it drives me crazy."

-Ratajkowski chimed in, "If you need a more f**ked-up story about Hollywood and pedophilia and the sexualization of children, I don’t know that there is one.”
+Ratajkowski chimed in, "If you need a more f**ked-up story about Hollywood and paedophilia and the sexualisation of children, I don’t know that there is one.”